How Much Will Your Dental IT Support and Services Cost?

 Advanced Cybersecurity

-Full compliance cybersecurity provides maximum layers of security for your practice.
-It includes everything in Advanced Cybersecurity plus advanced email security (spam filter, phish block, awareness training) and password manager.
-This option costs $25-$35 per device/month.
+Advanced Cybersecurity provides maximum layers of security for your practice.
+It includes everything in Basic Cybersecurity plus advanced email security (spam filter, phish block, awareness training) and password manager.
+This option costs $128-$353 per month depending on the level of IT support and number of devices your needing cybersecurity for.

 GET INSTANT PRICING FOR YOUR PRACTICE